Distributed Model Predictive Covariance Steering: Abstract

 \section{Abstract}

-This paper proposes Distributed Model Predictive Covariance Steering (DMPCS), a novel method for safe multi-robot control under uncertainty.
-The scope of our approach is to blend covariance steering theory, distributed optimization and model predictive control (MPC) into a single methodology that is safe, scalable and decentralized.
-Initially, we pose a problem formulation that uses the Wasserstein distance to steer the state distributions of a multi-robot team to desired targets, and probabilistic constraints to ensure safety.
+This paper proposes Distributed Model Predictive Covariance Steering (DiMPCS) for multi-agent control under stochastic uncertainty.
+The scope of our approach is to blend covariance steering theory, distributed optimization and model predictive control (MPC) into a single framework that is safe, scalable and decentralized.
+Initially, we pose a problem formulation that uses the Wasserstein distance to steer the state distributions of a multi-agent system to desired targets, and probabilistic constraints to ensure safety.
 We then transform this problem into a finite-dimensional optimization one by utilizing a disturbance feedback policy parametrization for covariance steering and a tractable approximation of the safety constraints.
-To solve the latter problem, we derive a decentralized consensus-based algorithm using the Alternating Direction Method of Multipliers (ADMM).
-This method is then extended to a receding horizon form, which yields the proposed DMPCS algorithm.
-Simulation experiments on large-scale problems with up to hundreds of robots successfully demonstrate the effectiveness and scalability of DMPCS.
-Its superior capability in achieving safety is also highlighted through a comparison against a standard stochastic MPC approach.
-A video with all simulation experiments is available \href{https://youtu.be/Hks-0BRozxA}{here}.
+To solve the latter problem, we derive a decentralized consensus-based algorithm using the Alternating Direction Method of Multipliers.
+This method is then extended to a receding horizon form, which yields the proposed DiMPCS algorithm.
+Simulation experiments on a variety of multi-robot tasks with up to hundreds of robots demonstrate the effectiveness of DiMPCS.
+The superior scalability and performance of the proposed method is also highlighted through a comparison against related stochastic MPC approaches.
+Finally, hardware results on a multi-robot platform also verify the applicability of DiMPCS on real systems.
+A video with all results is \href{https://youtu.be/tzWqOzuj2kQ}{available}.

-\section{Introduction}
+\section{INTRODUCTION}

 Multi-robot control is a domain with a significant variety of applications such as swarm robotics \cite{panagou_multiagent}, multi-UAV navigation \cite{maza2009multi}, motion planning \cite{kantaros_multirobot}, underwater vehicles \cite{kyriakopoulos_underwater}, and so forth.
 As the scale and complexity of such systems continuously increases, some of the most desired attributes for algorithms designed to control these systems include \textit{safety under uncertainty}, \textit{scalability} and \textit{decentralization}.